niku1991/bitget-trading-bot/README.md

 ## Troubleshooting

-The bot has been enhanced with comprehensive error handling and troubleshooting features.

-### API Connectivity Issues

-If you see `"Request URL NOT FOUND"` errors:
+If you encounter issues:

+1. **API Connection Errors**:
+   - Use `python main.py --test-connection` to test API connectivity
-- The bot will automatically try alternate API endpoints
+   - The bot will automatically try different API endpoints if the default one doesn't work
-- Try running with the `--spot` option to test the spot API instead
-- Check if Bitget has updated their API documentation
+   - Check if your internet connection can access Bitget's API servers

-### Authentication Errors

-If you see authentication errors:
+2. **Authentication Errors**:
-- Use `auth_test.py` to diagnose API credential issues
+   - Use `python auth_test.py` to diagnose API credential issues
    - Ensure no whitespace in credentials
-- Verify API key has correct permissions
    - Try creating new API keys on Bitget

-### Order Placement Errors
+3. **Order Placement Errors**:
    - Verify you have sufficient funds in your account
    - Check that the symbol name is correct (e.g., "DOGEUSDT_UMCBL")
    - Ensure position size is above the minimum for the symbol

-### General Debugging
+4. **Other Issues**:

-Run with the `--debug` flag to see detailed API requests and responses.
-This will help identify exactly where any errors are occurring.
+   - Run with `--debug` flag to see detailed API requests and responses
+   - Check Bitget's API documentation for any recent changes

 ## Modifying Trade Opportunities